Ignition Poker Review

 If your preference leans towards shorthanded play, Ignition provides ample 6max tables for cash games in addition to 9-handed and heads-up options.
 I found that most of the action took place at the 6max tables, but when I tested the heads-up and 9-handed games, it didn’t take long to start playing.

-To prevent "bum hunting," Ignition implemented a "quick seat" feature for its cash games.
+To prevent “bum hunting,” Ignition implemented a “quick seat” feature for its cash games.
 Instead of manually browsing through a lobby to select a table, users can input their desired game parameters, such as stake level, buy-in, and table size.
-Ignition then swiftly directs them to a matching table, saving the hassle of competing with others to join a preferred table in the poker lobby.
+Ignition automatically places players into matching games, saving the hassle of competing with others to join a preferred table in the poker lobby.

 Sit n Gos